-Lithium batteries are the best option for domestic grid connected homes.
+Lithium batteries are the best option for domestic grid-connected homes.
 These batteries are commonly used in appliances we use every day from phones to laptops.
 Lithium batteries have a higher density of energy compared to Lead Acid batteries.
-This means that you get more power with smaller lithium ion battery than you would with a lead acid battery of the same size or even bigger.
+This means that you get more power with a smaller lithium-ion battery than you would with a lead-acid battery of the same size or even bigger.

-Lithium batteries can tolerate huge temperature changes and can be use between 320 – 1000 F. Lithium batteries have a long lifetime can last up to 10 years and do not require maintenance.
+Lithium batteries can tolerate huge temperature changes and can be used between 320 – 1000 F. Lithium batteries have a long lifetime can last up to 10 years and do not require maintenance.
 However, they have higher upfront costs and must use a controller as it poses a slight risk of fire in case of overcharging.

 Advantages of Lithium Batteries

 Lithium battery is becoming the battery of choice for many reasons and it is also they are used in portable battery power stations: If you are a Beginner in Solar Setups or looking for a Portable system consider a Power Station that will house a battery, controllers, inverters and more and save you the hassle.

 This is because of they add more functionalities to a battery bank to allow it for more than just for home use.